Ground state and polarization of an hydrogen-like atom near a Weyl semimetal: Acknowledgements

 \section{Acknowledgements}

 A.M.-R. has been partially supported by DGAPA-UNAM Project No. IA102722 and by Project CONACyT (M\'{e}xico) No. 428214 D.J.N. acknowledges A.V.
 Turbiner and J.C.
 Lopez-Vieyra for their advise in the design of the code architecture.
+J.D.C.-Y. thanks to Prof. Liliana Tirado and Prof. Gerardo Fonthal for their useful comments about the semiconductor's properties related to this work.